MeikelLP/quantum-core-x/docs/docs/API/configuration.md

 :::

-QuantumCoreX uses [Microsoft.Extensions.Configuration](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration) which can have multiple data source (i.e. json files, command line args, environment variables).
+QuantumCoreX uses [Microsoft.Extensions.Configuration](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration) which can have multiple data sources (i.e. json files, command line args, environment variables).
 Feel free to read into their docs do get a better understanding about overriding and naming.

 |Key|Type|Default|Required|Example|
 |---|---|---|---|---|